aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/formulasettings/_index.md

 ```

-Whether the precision of calculated result be set as they are displayed while calculating formulas
+Indicates whether the precision of calculated result be set as they are displayed while calculating formulas.

 **Returns:**
 boolean